 One of the reasons why many of people in MH community are against medication is because they can't prescribe you one.

 I don't think that medication is a cure-all and many times it can have its side effects, but often it can be one of the best ways to help you get out of the downward spiral.
 In fact, nobody says you should take medication without some "inner work".
 Therapy sessions can be extremely helpful as well.
 But they do cost a lot of money, not each one of us can afford them, so we fall for fake professionals who "helped many people" online.
 But like I said, it can be more dangerous than helpful, if your condition is serious.

 With this being said, are mental health communities evil?
-No, like I said in the beginning it can be very helpful in our journey to recovery, if we follow and communicate with the "right people", as not everyone is the same.
-But we should definitely be careful and more mindful to recognize other people's intentions.
+No, like I said, it can be very helpful in our journey to recovery, if we follow and communicate with the "right people", but not everyone is the same.
+We should be careful and more mindful in order to recognize people's intentions.